minprog/programming-v/30 Problem Sets/010 Problem Set 9/10 Problem Set 9.md

 1. Save your solutions as **ps9.py**.
 Your answers should be called **ps9_ans.txt**.
 2. At the start of each file, in a comment, write down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.
-For example:
-        # Problem Set 9
-        # Name: Jane Lee
-        # Collaborators: John Doe
-        # Time: 3:30
-        #
-        ... your code goes here ...
 3. After you are done with the problem set, do these sanity checks:
     * Run the ps9.py file, and make sure it can be run without errors.
     * Test your loadSubjects and make sure it can load the supplied subjects.txt.
     * Run each function you’ve implemented and make sure they return what you think they do.